As a performer:

-James' love of music, however, was never limited to jazz.
+James' love of music was never limited to jazz.
 He founded the rock band No Island in 2009 with four fellow musicians from Capilano.
-No Island has toured all across Canada in the years since, with the most recent highlight being the release of their first full-length studio album Better Days in 2015.
+No Island has toured all across Canada in the years since, and released their first full-length studio album Better Days in 2015.

 Also active in Vancouver's ska scene, James joined local legends Los Furios in 2011.
 Having toured western Canada and Mexico with the band, James is also featured on two albums and three singles from the Furios.

 James also plays as a member of the jazz-fusion big band Space Elevator.
 When not performing with any of his regular bands, James can often be found as a freelance musician with various singer-songwriters, bands, and DJs, as well as a solo musician for weddings and other special events.

 James graduated from Capilano University in 2012 with a B.Mus in Jazz Studies (Education Stream).
 He has worked for many years as a private music instructor teaching saxophone, clarinet, flute, piano, composition, theory, and more while helping both children and adults develop skills and discover joy through music.

 In 2017 he graduated with his B.Ed from UBC, and in 2018 earned his Orff level 1 teaching certification.
 Currently, James works in the Burnaby School District as a music teacher and balances his time outside of that as a private music instructor, clinician, and freelance musician.